styladev/shopware5/README.md

 The first diagram on [this page](https://styladocs.atlassian.net/wiki/spaces/CO/pages/9961481/Technical+Integration) should provide you an overview of what the plugin does and how it exchanges data with Styla.

+## Requirements

+There have been issues with PHP 7 in the past.
+Should you have some, please report back to us.
+The plugin works best on PHP 5.6.

 ## Installation How-to

 - Place the *StylaSEO* folder at the following location of your Shopware installaton: `engine/Shopware/Plugins/Local/Frontend`